PramodKumarYadav/PramodKumarYadav/README.md

 [![Your Repository's wakatime stats](https://github-readme-stats.vercel.app/api/wakatime?username=PramodKumarYadav)](https://github.com/PramodKumarYadav/github-readme-stats)
 -->

-- 🔭 I’m currently working on **project drona** - a project to help a friend learn all things around automation in the right way.
+- 🔭 I’m currently working on **project drona** - a project to help a friend learn all things around automation in a right way.
 - 🤼 Also working on **project bytes** - to share the knowledge with a larger online community.
 - 💬 Ask me about test automation, design, docker, ci, end to end automation
 - ⚡ Some fun fact about my github projects below...